DDiexd3267/wt588d_STANDALONE_noprogrammer/README.md

 ## Why This Project?

-The wt588d is a useful microcontroller, but traditional programming methods require: the ultra expensive useless now with micro usb programmer!
+The wt588d is a useful microcontroller, but traditional programming methods require: the ultra expensive useless(old) mini usb programmer!
 This project eliminates these barriers by sharing alternative approaches discovered through searching datasheets all night

 ## How It Works